Apologize for Your Mistakes

 The words “I’m sorry” may be simple to type, but can be some of the hardest to say out loud.
 When we are in the wrong, some of us may find it difficult to apologize.
 It may be because we don’t think we’re at fault despite what others say.
 If not, we may think apologizing makes room for further accusations and conflicts.
-For some of us, apologizing feels like admitting we’re inadequate – that, rather than having made a mistake, there is something inherently wrong with us.
-Perhaps we believe that the first apology after an argument is an admission of guilt and responsibility for the entirety of a conflict.
+For some of us, apologizing feels like admitting we’re inadequate.
+We may think that, rather than having made a mistake, there is something inherently wrong with us.
+Perhaps we believe that the first apology after an argument is an admission of guilt and responsibility for the conflict.
 Maybe an apology feels like the other person is taking no responsibility for that person’s part in the problem.

-Whatever the reason is, I think we can all agree that most of us hold our tongues when we find ourselves in situations that require a simple “I’m sorry”.
-However, a well-delivered, appropriately sincere apology will generally avoid all of these issues, and will merely serve to usher in a resolution, reaffirm shared values, and restore positive feelings.
+Whatever the reason, I think we can all agree that most of us hold our tongues when we find ourselves in situations that require a simple “I’m sorry”.
+Yet, a well-delivered, sincere apology will generally avoid all of these issues.
+It will serve to usher in a resolution, reaffirm shared values, and restore positive feelings.

 GET MY SHORT VERSION OF